paulshorey/ps-nyc/README.md

 ###

-### Now, also added:
+### Note:
-* simply run "npm start", which will do "node app.js" and remind you to open "localhost:2080"
-* for clients/employers, of course, I set up a more comprehensive development/production environment.
+* for clients/employers, of course, I set up a more comprehensive development/production environment, with everything easier and more user-friendly.
+I'm just familiar enough with this old setup to remember to do these steps.
 See paulshorey.com for source code links
 ###